cozy/cozy-client/docs/api/cozy-client/README.md

 ▸ **createMockClient**(`options`): [`CozyClient`](classes/CozyClient.md)

-Creates a client suitable for use in tests
+Creates a client suitable for use in tests or documentation

+If isDocumentation is false:

-*   client.{query,save} are mocked
+*   client.{query,save,saveAll} are mocked
 *   client.stackClient.fetchJSON is mocked

+If isDocumentation is true:

+*   All jest mock is bypassed

 *Parameters*